xapian/xapian/xapian-bindings/php/docs/index.rst

 extension.
 The PHP API provided by this extension largely follows Xapian's C++ API.
 This document lists the differences and additions.

-As of Xapian version 1.3.1, these bindings require at least PHP 5.3.
+As of Xapian version 1.3.2, these bindings require at least PHP 5.4.
-(if you really need support for PHP 5.0, 5.1, or 5.2, Xapian 1.2
+(If you really need support for older releases, Xapian 1.2 supports PHP 5.0-5.3).
-supports these).

 PHP strings, arrays, etc., are converted automatically to and from the corresponding C++ types in the bindings, so generally you can pass arguments as